bgodfrey/tutorials_devel/docs/tutorials/snap/tut_spec.md

  ./snap_tut_spec.py <SNAP IP or hostname> -b <fpgfile name>
 ```

-replacing <roach IP or hostname> with the IP address of your SNAP and <fpgfile name> with your fpgfile.
+replacing <snap IP or hostname> with the IP address of your SNAP and <fpgfile name> with your fpgfile.
 You should see a spectrum like this:

 ![](../../_static/img/tut_spec/Spectrometer.py_4.8.png)